You’re planning a trip to Europe.

 This seems more like a nice-to-have rather than a must-have but I’m intrigued by it!
 I like that you can open this bag up and easily see everything inside.
 I also love the lightweight fabric and that there are six pockets for organizing your things.

 I always need to charge multiple devices when I travel and I often don’t have enough outlets in hotel rooms and AirBnBs – or they’re hard to reach behind a couch or nightstand table.
 I’m considering a multi-device charger so I can charge all of my devices easily and in one location.
+I’m thinking this will be even more important on my upcoming trip to Europe with my husband…twice as much to charge each night!

 Reusable snack pouches and straws